Dick Marks: Wallaby years

+Career as an administrator

 National coaching director 1974-1995

 In 1974, Marks became the inaugural Rothmans coaching director, with responsibilities for establishing a National Coaching Scheme for Australian Rugby.
 He remained in the job until 1995, through an unprecedented period of success for Australian rugby.
 He authored an influential coaching manual, instigated a number of coach and player development initiatives, and served on the first IRB Technical Committee and wrote a Charter of the Game.

 After the nadir of Australian rugby in the early 1970s and a 1973 loss to Tonga, the Australian Rugby Union created a National Coaching Plan to “teach coaches the art of coaching through demonstration and practical involvement.”
 As the first national Coaching Director, Marks was tasked with writing a 300 page Rugby Coaching Manual, consisting of conceptual and practical tuition.
 Rugby writer Spiro Zavos describes the manual as "a compendium of the best in rugby thinking and practice at the time.
 It is a masterpiece.
 If Aristotle had written about rugby, this is the sort of manual he would have produced...
 The point in all of this is that the National Coaching Plan worked.
 From the despair of the 1970s Australian rugby gloried in nearly two decades of success."

 The rugby historians Meares and Howell wrote of Marks' time as Coaching Director:

 The Marks directorship established a number of other innovations.
 Russel Tulloch of Norths Rugby wrote for The Australian newspaper that under the Marks regime: "development officers used the national coaching process, the ground-breaking and world-recognised program developed under the auspices of David Clark from the Australian Institute of Sport, run by Dick Marks and Brian O’Shea, and sponsored by Rothmans.
 Some funding was available from the ARU but predominantly came from the clubs.
 This program consolidated skilled coaching processes and was available to all coaches throughout Australia.
 It provided a consistent and practical methodology and played a significant role in improving the quality of coaching of rugby in Australia...
 It is interesting to note that most of the players in the winning 1999 RWC had come from the amateur programs and were coached by people from the Clark/Marks/O’Shea program...".